ual-cci/MSc-Coding-1/README.md

  - Modifying and lighting Geometry
  - Programming knowledge - GLSL concepts, variables and structure, contemporary graphics pipeline

-## Final two weeks - Assessment
+## Assessment

 For this course, assessment is through practical project and weekly homework projects.
-Everything is due during the last week of term, which means you will need to be focussing on your project during the last couple of weeks.
+Briefs and Dates for assignments will be added to the moodle page by the CCI Admin team during this term.

 ## How we will learn